ElPatoSordo/LunarLander-TeamWork/README.md

 # LunarLander-TeamWork
 This project contains:
-* HTML with the elements of the game.
++ Two HTML files that correspond with the login and the game.
-* Css: three versions that load by media query depending on the screen size.
++ Css files to style both pages.
-* JS: with javascript that covers all the requirements of the project.
++ JS: with javascript/jquery/ajax that covers all the requirements of the project.
++ Java classes (entities) created with JPA libraries to connect and work with a data base.
-* Optimized images
++ Optimized images

 Game link: http://35.205.136.41/LunarLanderTeamWork/game.html

 Tasks developed:

+## Register system:
++ The login page allows the user to create an account by entering a username, name, email and password.
+Then, the user can log in with his/her credentials and play the game.

+## Games played record
++ Each game the player plays will be registered in the data base in a table called "Score".
+The record will contain the configuration's id (this configuration contains the user's id), the begin and end time of the game and the final speed apart from the score's id.

+## PAAS
++ The app is deployed in a PAAS.
+We used Google Cloud's service to host a virtual machine with tomcat.

-## General:
+## Documentation
-* Background, image of the ship and Luna have been placed.
-A fixed ground has been placed on the screen to be seen on any type of device.
-The images have been optimized.
-Different sizes and shapes of backgrounds will be loaded depending on the device using CSS.
-* Pages work in different search engines, such as Internet Explorer, Mozilla Firefox and Google Chrome.
++ This project contains a CHANGELOG file, which contains information about the different versions of the project and a README file, which contains general information about the project.

-## Ship:
+## Spaceship:
-* Pressing the space bar or touching the screen of the mobile changes the ship to *ship with engine turned on* and changes the acceleration of ga -g, and when releasing any of the two, the ship returns to look like *ship with engine off*.
++ Pressing the space bar or touching the screen of the mobile changes the spaceship to *engine on* state and changes the acceleration from g to -g, and when releasing any of the two, the spaceship returns to *engine off* state.
-* The value of g has been changed to 4 for the game to be faster.
-* The position of the ship (in percentage of the screen) varies depending on the speed and is a function of acceleration.
++ The position of the ship (in percentage of the screen) varies depending on the speed and is a function of acceleration.
-* Pressing the spacebar or touching the screen of the mobile empties the fuel tank proportionally to the time that we keep pressed the propeller.
++ Pressing the spacebar or touching the screen of the mobile empties the fuel tank proportionally to the time that we keep pressing the propeller.
-* It has been chosen to eliminate the functionality of turning on the engine when clicking, so that it will only do so when pressing the spacebar or when touching the screen.
-* It has been controlled that the ship "goes off" when it runs out of fuel and when it reaches the ground at the right speed.
-* The reference system has been inverted, that is, the speed of the ship when it goes down will be positive and the height will decrease until it reaches 0.
-* When touching the surface of the Moon, you can see if the impact speed is lower than a threshold value, if yes, a congratulatory message is shown, if not, the ship explodes.
-In both cases the game ends and can be restarted with the menu option *New game*.
++ When touching the surface of the Moon, you can see if the impact speed is lower than a threshold value.
+If so, a congratulatory message is shown, if not, the ship explodes.
+In both cases the game ends and can be restarted.
-* Threshold values: 1m / s in difficult mode, 5m / s in medium mode, 7m / s in easy mode.

 ## Menu:
-* A menu has been created on the side of the screen for the desktop version and a menu that occupies 100% of the space available for the mobile.
-* Among other things, the menu includes a button to start a new game.
++ Among other things, the menu includes a button to start a new game.
 This will cause the ship to start to fall and restart everything to its initial values if you have played before.
-* By pressing the "Configuration" button you can access the difficulty selector and change it by pressing the button that appears.
++ By pressing the "Configuration" button you can access the difficulty selector and change it by pressing the button that appears.
-* In the desktop version a button has been placed that pauses and resumes the game by pressing the "P" key.
-This button is not shown in the mobile version since it has one that shows the menu and pauses the game, and within it has a button to resume the game and hide that menu.
++ In the desktop version a button has been placed that pauses and resumes the game.
-* In the mobile version, the menu is displayed when the page is loaded.
-When you open the configuration, the menu is hidden and when it is hidden it is displayed again, so that they do not overlap.
-* There is a page of *Instructions* and a page of *About* accessible from the menu with their respective buttons to return to the initial page.
++ There is a  *Instructions* window and another one for the *About* section accessible from the menu.